surt91/randomWalk/README.md

 4. `python3 evaluate.py` will evaluate the results to intermediate "data".
     And `python3 gnuplot.py` will visualize this data with plots in `py/plots`.

+## Tests

+To compile and run the tests, just `make testD`.

+## Benchmark

+To compile and run the benchmarks, just `make bench`.
+This needs cmake in order to compile Googles benchmark library.

 ## Misc

 To compile with clang use: